WhiskeyRomeoTango/leetcode/searching/backtracking/readme.md

 ```
 backtrack(solution):
     if solution is not valid:
-        return
+        do nothing, solution destroyed
-    if solution is valid:
+    else if solution is valid:
+        if solution is complete:
             output(solution)
         for p in all permutations(solution):
+            if p is valid:
                 backtrack(p)
 ```

-For `output()`, it's usually just pushing the solution to an array, if we are trying to find all the solutions.
+`output()` depends on what kind of solution we are after.
+If there is only 1 unique solution to the problem, `output()` can be just returning the solution.
+But in many other cases, we are asked to return a list of all solutions, then we'll need to create a store outside of `backtrack()`, and `output()` becomes pushing the solution to the store.

 ## Backtracking and Depth First Search (DFS)

 I've seen on LeetCode that some people mix DFS and Backtracking.
-I do feel that visualize backtracking as a DFS search in tree is very helpful for understanding backtracking.
+I do feel that visualizing backtracking as a DFS search in tree is very helpful for understanding it.
 But there is a subtle difference between the two we should understand.
 In theory, DFS is used only for tree or graph data structures, while backtracking works for all types of data structures.
 In practice, backtracking creates a search tree via the recursions and permutations, and performs DFS with pruning via the validity and completion checks.

 Consider a simple problem where we need to generate strings using characters `['a', 'b']`.
 Although there is no explicit tree/graph structure here, we can abstract it: